DSilva27/FiniteElementMethod/README.md

 #### Note
 In data_triangles.txt, as each triangle has three vertices, then there are three lines for the same triangle.
 The order of the nodes is not important, as this is indifferent for the double integrals, just make sure it follows the previously established guidelines.

-The NodeNumber, XNode and YNode in data_triangles.txt and nodes.txt have to must be equal.
+The NodeNumber, XNode and YNode in data_triangles.txt and nodes.txt must be equal for each node.

 ## Example